 Michael T. Richard is the current WMATC member from Maryland.
-He was appointed to WMATC on May 2, 2016, by Governor Lawrence J. Hogan, Jr.
+He was first appointed to WMATC on May 2, 2016, by Governor Lawrence J. Hogan, Jr., and was reappointed on June 15, 2021.

 Commissioner Richard has served as a member of the Maryland Public Service Commission since January 2016.
 Prior to that, he served as Deputy Chief of Staff to Governor Hogan, advising the Governor on a portfolio of issues and helping to manage cabinet agencies that included Agriculture, Energy, Environment, Lottery and Gaming, Natural Resources and Transportation.